Nonparametric Learning of Two-Layer ReLU Residual Units: Nonparametric Learning: Layer 2

 \section{Nonparametric Learning: Layer 2}

-We present how we learn a residual unit layer 2 under \autoref{cond:layer-2-unique} (estimating $\mB^{\ast}$): We first design an objective functional with the arguments being a matrix and a function.
+We present how we learn a residual unit layer 2 under \cref{cond:layer-2-unique} (estimating $\mB^{\ast}$): We first design an objective functional with the arguments being a matrix and a function.
 The objective uses expectation of a loss over the true distribution generating the data and is uniquely minimized by $\left[\mB^\ast\right]^{-1}$ and a rectifier function (ReLU).
-We follow to formulate its ERM by nonparametric estimation as a standard convex QP, further simplified as an LP that has the same capability as the QP to learn layer 2.
+We then formulate its ERM using nonparametric estimation as a standard convex QP, further simplified as an LP that (in the noiseless case) has the same solution as the QP to learn layer 2.